-The purpose of this Notice is to inform you of the data relating to you that Barry Sheehan, Solicitor ("the Firm") collects and uses in connection with this website and the uses (including disclosures to third parties) we make of such data.
+The purpose of this Notice is to inform you of the data relating to you that Barry Sheehan BL ("the Chambers") collects and uses in connection with this website and the uses (including disclosures to third parties) we make of such data.

 If you have any questions about our use of your personal data, please contact us.